 Dr. Klima's goals are to help advance minimally invasive surgery in the state of Idaho, start a robust pediatric surgery research program at St. Luke’s, and optimize pediatric surgical care throughout the state.

-Dr. Klima earned his bachelor's degree in biochemistry from the University of Kansas with a minor in psychology.
-He completed his medical school at the University of Kansas School of Medicine before completing both his residency and a research fellowship at Carolinas Medical Center.
-He completed his pediatric surgery training at Children’s of Alabama in Birmingham.
-In his free time, Dr. Klima enjoys spending time with his wife and four children.
+Prior to medical school, Dr. Klima earned his bachelor's degree in biochemistry from the University of Kansas with a minor in psychology.
+Now, in his free time, Dr. Klima enjoys spending time with his wife and children.

 Ellen Reynolds, MD is the medical director of pediatric surgery at St. Luke's.
 She has professional interest in the repair of chest wall deformities, including pectus excavatum and pectus carinatum, and has completed an advanced pectus course through Phoenix Children's Hospital.
 She performs sternal and chest reconstruction and has training in the Nuss and Ravitch procedures.